-Mass Media The Company recognized the importance of disclosing information that is transparent, accurate and in time.
+The company recognizes the importance of disclosing information that is transparent, accurate, and timely.

 Principle 6: Strengthen Effective Risk Management and Internal Control Risk Management and Internal Control

 The company has a risk management and internal control system that will effectively achieve its objectives and compliance with the law and related standards by appointing the Audit Committee, consisting of 4 independent directors who are responsible for overseeing the risk management process (as the scope of duties and responsibilities which have been prepared in writing in Audit Committee Charter, attachment 5 and disclosed on the company's website as well) through the Internal Audit of the company which has reviewed the internal control system and report to the Audit Committee every quarter.